 Here are the 6 critical issues about stair nosing;

-Must contain a luminance contrast strip not less than 50 mm and not more than 75 mm.
+- Must contain a luminance contrast strip not less than 50 mm or more than 75 mm.

 Every one normally gets issues 1 and 2 correct, it is issues 3, 4, 5 and 6 that often have to be corrected.